A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Transformation

-The second line delineates feasible values $a$ and $p$.
-The last constraint derives from the tail-sum formula for expectation.
-We show $\frac{1}{e}$ is a lower bound for this program through three steps: (1) we simplify the program by showing the optimal solution must have a constant value for $q_i$ for all $i$ beyond a certain index $k$, implying that $T-a$ conditioned on $T>a$ follows a geometric distribution.
-(2) we identify the structure of the optimal distribution $D_T$, referred to as `shited geometric distribution'.
-(3) we show the optimal objective value of the program is $\frac{1}{e}$ when restricted to shifted geometric distributions.
-Here we discuss the second step, which is the most challenging part.
-The details of other steps are technically involved and deferred to \ref{app:prf-lem-IFRe}.
-We identify the structure of the optimal distribution as follows.
+The constraints define the feasible values of $a$, $p$, and $\vecq$, with the last constraint derived from the tail-sum formula for the expectation over $T$.
+To prove that $\frac{1}{e}$ is a lower bound for this program, we introduce a novel analysis approach that leverages the structural properties of IFR distributions.
+Our proof has three steps.
+First, we simplify the program by showing that the optimal solution $\vecq^*$ stabilizes to a constant $q_i= b$ for any $i>a$, which implies that $T-a$, conditioned on $T>a$, follows a geometric distribution.
+Next, we identify the structure of the distribution given by $\vecq^*$, referred to as a ``shifted geometric distribution'' (see Lemma \ref{lem:shiftgeo} below).
+This step is the most technically challenging, and we introduce a novel ``step-removal'' approach to prove it.
+Finally, we show that the optimal objective value of the program is $\frac{1}{e}$ when restricted to shifted geometric distributions.